University of Ferrara

 Overview

-The University of Ferrara (Università degli Studi di Ferrara), founded in 1391, is one of Italy’s oldest universities.
-Located within well-preserved Renaissance walls in the city of Ferrara, it supports a close-knit academic community of around 25,000 students.
-With roughly 90% satisfaction among graduates and broad international appeal, Ferrara is known for blending historic charm with strong academic offerings in science, humanities, medicine, engineering, and beyond
+The University of Ferrara (Università degli Studi di Ferrara), founded in 1391, is one of Italy’s oldest universities and a strong choice for international students who want a research-focused education in a historic setting.
+Located within Ferrara’s well-preserved Renaissance walls, the university supports a close-knit academic community of about 25,000 students.

 2. General Information